Matthew-Widdop/Project/README.md

 # Hello
-This is the basic setup with initial files and folders.
-This is expected to change as the project progresses.
+This is a continuation from the first commit.
+There are new files created, which will help with organisation:
+ - sprites.py - all sprites and objects
+ - config.py - custom config by the user, NOTE: some changes may make the game unplayable